The bell is ringing and the Banks are starting to hear the Chime of the Challenger Banks that is eating into their market share.

 Chime wanted to develop a new kind of credit card experience due the growing popularity of debit cards in the U.S. In 2018, the U.S. Federal Reserve said debit cards represent 50% of all noncash transactions, the company noted.
 Younger consumers, in particular, prefer debit over credit, Chime had reported in the past.Tech Crunch

-Thus Chime will also be able to earn Interchange Fees on these credit card transactions as the Issuing Bank – although because this is a new and innovative product, it is unclear how that works.
+Chime may also be able to earn Interchange Fees on these credit card transactions, although because this is a new and innovative product it is unclear how that works.

 Overall, Chime is a branchless bank with no physical branches.
 Its all-digital product offers users free checking accounts with no overdraft fees (Spot Me), and now a new no-fee, no-interest Credit Builder credit card to help users improve their credit scores.
 Across its entire banking platform, they earn a small fee on every transaction, which is not paid by the user but the merchant every time a payment is made with a Chime Visa Debit or Credit Builder card.